Also known as: single leg glute bridge, single-leg bridge hold, unilateral glute bridge, one-legged bridge hold, single leg hip thrust hold

 What are the benefits of the Glute Bridge Single Leg Hold?

-This exercise strengthens the glutes and hamstrings, improves single-leg hip extension, enhances core stability, and addresses muscular imbalances.
-It also supports better hip function for running and daily activities when performed consistently.
+This exercise strengthens the glutes and hamstrings, improves unilateral hip extension, enhances hip stability and core control, and helps reduce imbalances between legs.
+It’s useful for sports performance and injury prevention when performed with proper form.